 I am a good friend.
 I realize that human connections, especially those built across shared time, space and experience, are the only real items of value that we can collect.
 Don't get me wrong, I like my material goodies, would be lost without my Android and probably don't need 6 surf boards.
 But in my Maslovian hierarchy of needs, that sh@#$ sits way back in the trunk of my life; friendship and experience always ride shotgun.

 I'm fit and love to move, especially outdoors.
 I grew up in California and have had a love affair with the ocean since I can remember.
 Though I spend far less time in her these days, nothing feels more pure to who I am than paddling out for a morning surf in my beloved Pacific.
-I run pretty seriously (just finished my first half and full marathons last year) and have become somewhat of a gym rat.
+I run pretty seriously (I'm signed up for my 4th marathon later this year) and have become somewhat of a gym rat.
 Yet, while I love my physical movement, I spend a good deal of my time reading (professional requirement).
 So I guess that I can say that I am as comfortable on a surf board as I am curled up on a couch with a good book.

 Love music and love dancing, but absent any skill in either.
 My voice is enough to change your opinion on the death penalty.
 And while I am fearless on the dance floor, I fully recognize that I suffer from an extremely bad case of the white man's overbite.